-The Senior Credit Facility and our Swiss franc 14.0 million Swiss credit facility (approximately \$4.8 million outstanding as of December 31, 2005), or Swiss Credit Facility, contain a number of restrictive covenants that limit our ability, among other things, to:
+The Senior Credit Facility, our \$45.0 million second lien term loan, or Second Lien Term Loan, and our swiss franc 14.0 million Swiss credit facility (approximately \$11.0 million as of April 2, 2005), or Swiss Credit Facility, contain a number of restrictive covenants that limit our ability, among other things, to:

-- incur additional indebtedness and issue preferred stock and guarantee indebtedness;

-- create liens on our assets;

-- pay dividends or make other equity distributions;

-- purchase or redeem capital stock;

-- create restrictions on payments of dividends or other amounts to us by our restricted subsidiaries;

-- make investments;

-- merge, consolidate or sell assets;

-- engage in activities unrelated to our current business; - engage in transactions with our affiliates; and - sell or issue capital stock of certain subsidiaries.
+- incur additional indebtedness and issue preferred stock and guarantee indebtedness; - create liens on our assets; - pay dividends or make other equity distributions; - purchase or redeem capital stock; - create restrictions on payments of dividends or other amounts to us by our restricted subsidiaries; - make investments; - merge, consolidate or sell assets; - engage in activities unrelated to our current business; - engage in transactions with our affiliates; and - sell or issue capital stock of certain subsidiaries.

-In addition, the Senior Credit Facility contains other financial covenants requiring us to maintain a minimum fixed charge coverage ratio and maximum senior leverage ratios and to satisfy certain other financial conditions.
-Our Senior Credit Facility prohibits us from incurring capital expenditures of more than \$15 million per year.
+In addition, the Senior Credit Facility and the Second Lien Term Loan contain other financial covenants requiring us to maintain a minimum fixed charge coverage ratio and maximum senior leverage ratios and to satisfy certain other financial conditions.
+Our Second Lien Term Loan prohibits us from incurring capital expenditures of more than \$10 million per year.
 These restrictions could limit our ability to obtain future financings, make needed capital expenditures, withstand a future downturn in our business or the economy in general or otherwise conduct necessary corporate activities.
+In connection with the refinancing of our Senior Credit Facility, the amended and restated Senior Credit Facility will incorporate substantially similar restrictive covenants to those in our existing Senior Credit Facility and Second Lien Term Loan.

-As of December 31, 2005, we had no outstanding borrowings and letters of credit of \$20.6 million under our \$55.0 million Revolving Credit Facility.
-Under the Revolving Credit Facility, we had borrowing availability of \$34.4 million as of December 31, 2005.
-Under the revolving credit facility under our Swiss Credit Facility, or Swiss Revolver, we had borrowing availability of approximately \$3.0 million (4.0 million SFr) as of December 31, 2005.
+As of April 2, 2005, we had outstanding borrowings of \$5.0 million and letters of credit of \$20.3 million under our \$55.0 million revolving credit facility.
+Under the Revolving Credit Facility, we had borrowing availability of \$26.1 million as of April 2, 2005.
+Under our Swiss Credit Facility, or Swiss Revolver, we had borrowing availability of approximately \$3.5 million (4.0 million SFr) as of April 2, 2005.